-Yes, all of our products contain the same amount of lactose as ordinary cows' milk. a2 Milk® is 100% real milk that may be easier on digestion and may help some avoid discomfort because it naturally contains the A2 protein and no A1.
-Published research suggests that a2 Milk® may help some people avoid tummy discomfort.
-Our coffee creamers are made with real a2 Milk® and cream that contains lactose.
-Check out our website to learn more about the a2 Milk® difference.
+Yes, all of our products contain the same amount of lactose as ordinary cows' milk. a2 Milk® is 100% real milk that may be easier on digestion and may help some avoid discomfort because it comes from cows that naturally produce only the A2 protein and no A1.
+Published research suggests that a2 Milk® may help some people avoid discomfort.
+Our coffee creamers are made with real a2 Milk® and cream that contains lactose as well.
+Learn more about the a2 Milk® difference.

-a2 Milk® is naturally occurring cows’ milk.
-While we’re not seeking organic certification at this point, our milk is free of any added hormones, rBST and antibiotics.
+a2 Milk® is real cows’ milk.
+While we’re not seeking organic certification at this point, our milk is free of growth hormone rBST.
 In addition, all our family farms are independently certified by the Validus Group to ensure they meet strict animal welfare guidelines.
-It’s important to remember that all ordinary cows’ milk currently sold in the US, whether it’s organic or not, naturally contains a mix of A1 and A2 protein. a2 Milk® contains only the A2 protein type.

 Yes, all of our products are certified Kosher Dairy.

-a2 Milk® is real cows' milk that naturally contains only the A2 protein type and no A1.
-It should taste just like ordinary dairy milk
+a2 Milk® is real milk from cows that naturally produce only the A2 protein and no A1.
+It should taste just like ordinary dairy milk.

 The humane treatment of animals is of the utmost importance to us.
 All our farms are trained and audited for the humane treatment of animals.
-We guarantee that our cows are not treated with growth hormones or rBST and our milk is antibiotic free.
-Learn more here.
+Our cows are not treated with growth hormone rBST*.
+Learn more here

-We are focusing on milk as we continue to grow and increase our store distribution, but we’re always evaluating new options for the future.
-We also have recipes for homemade cheese, yogurt, cream and more that are made with a2 Milk® on our website if you want to make your own!
+We are focusing on milk and coffee creamer as we continue to grow and increase our store distribution, but we’re always evaluating new options for the future.
+We also have recipes for homemade, yogurt, cream and more that are made with a2 Milk® on our website if you want to make your own!

 If you’ve been avoiding dairy for some time, a2 Milk® should be introduced slowly back into your diet.
 We recommend starting small.
 You can add a couple of tablespoons in coffee or tea, or a small amount on your cereal.
 Sign up for our Guide to Love Milk AgainTM for a free 5-day email series to help you.